 When it comes to my family, their safety is my priority.
 While I am far from a helicopter mom, I follow the traditional rules of safety, poisons locked up, matches out of sight and reach, and we don’t tend to leave the young ‘uns home alone without supervision.
 One area that I realize I might not be so fierce in claiming Mom of the Year is keeping my family safe on the road.

 I know!
-I just figured we bought the car, the folks at the factory know what makes it safe.
-Then the maintenance is pawned off to someone else…strangers whom workmanship I fail sometimes to question.
+I just figured we bought the car; the folks at the factory know what makes it safe.
+Then the maintenance is pawned off to someone else…strangers whose workmanship I sometimes fail to question.

 Let’s think about this:

 10 Tips for Keeping Your Family Safe on the Road

 Did you know that a windshield provides 30 percent of your vehicle’s structural integrity?
 Yikes, last year we had our windshield replaced, and it took all of ten minutes!

 - Think you can ignore a chip in your windshield?
 Think again!
 A special resin can quickly repair a chip smaller than six inches (or the size of a dollar bill).

 We live in Utah, home of the ferocious winter and marathon days of 100 degrees.
 The drastic temperature changes are murder on our roads and, as we learned the hard way, if a chip isn’t taken care of, whoa!

 - Chips turn into Cracks.
 Like right.
 Before.
 Your eyes!
 Windshield repair is often a safe and economical alternative to a full windshield replacement.

 Why wait until it’s a full-blown necessity to replace the entire windshield?
 There’s a more straightforward and more cost-effective solution.